 Replacement Assistance: Provides funds that may be awarded to owner-occupants toward replacement of their disaster-related destroyed primary residence.
-The statutory maximum is \$10,000 which is adjusted annually by the CPI.
+The statutory maximum is \$10,000, which is adjusted annually by the CPI.

-Permanent Housing Construction: Although this program provides assistance in the form of financial or direct assistance for areas outside the Continental United States, it does not apply to Palm Beach County and is mentioned merely in the spirit of completeness of program enumeration.
+Permanent Housing Construction: Although this program provides assistance in the form of financial or direct assistance for areas outside the Continental United States, it does not apply to PBC and is mentioned merely in the spirit of completeness of program enumeration.

-IHP: Other Needs Assistance: This program is administered and funded by FEMA.
+Individuals & Households Program: Other Needs Assistance: This program is administered and funded by FEMA.
 It provides grants to meet serious disaster-related needs and necessary expenses not covered by insurance or other Federal, State, or voluntary agency assistance.
 It is available to individuals and households with serious unmet needs (some items are SBA dependent.)
 There is a cap of \$25,000, depending on family composition and needs.
 However, the program cap changes each fiscal year to accommodate the CPI.

-Home/Personal Property Disaster Loans: This program is administered by the Small Business Administration (SBA) and provides low-interest loans for restoring or replacing uninsured or underinsured disaster-damaged real and personal property.
+Home/Personal Property Disaster Loans: This program is administered by the SBA and provides low-interest loans for restoring or replacing uninsured or underinsured disasterdamaged real and personal property.
 It is available to individuals located in counties included in a Presidential Disaster Declaration.
-The loans are limited to the amount of uninsured SBA-verified losses with a maximum loan amount of \$200,000 for real property and \$40,000 for personal property.
+The loans are limited to the amount of uninsured SBAverified losses with a maximum loan amount of \$200,000 for real property and \$40,000 for personal property.

 Business Disaster Loans: This program is administered by the SBA and provides for loans for the repair or replacement of destroyed or damaged business facilities, inventory, machinery, or equipment not covered by insurance.
 It is available to businesses located in counties declared disaster areas by the president.
-In addition, assistance is provided for Economic Injury Disaster Loans that may be made available for working capital to assist small businesses during the disaster recovery period.
+In addition, assistance is provided for Economic Injury Disaster

+Loans that may be made available for working capital to assist small businesses during the disaster recovery period.
 These loans are available to small businesses in declared and contiguous counties.
 There is a \$1,500,000 statutory loan limit in this program.

-Crisis Counseling: Various State mental health agencies participate in this program that provides immediate and regular services to meet the mental health needs of those affected by a major disaster.
+Crisis Counseling: This program provides immediate and regular services to meet the mental health needs of those affected by a major disaster, and is participated in by several state mental health agencies.
 Services include screening, diagnostic and counseling techniques, outreach, educational services, and public information.
 This program is available to provide supplemental funding to State programs to meet the mental health needs of affected individuals located in the disaster areas.
 Regular services are provided for up to nine (9) months after the disaster declaration.